Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Numerical Study

 \subsection{Impact of Risk Aversion Behavior}

-In this section, we consider a special case of utility function to examine the impact of the tester's risk aversion behaviors on the reliability.
+In this section, we consider a special class of utility functions to examine the impact of the tester's risk aversion behaviors on the reliability.
 Specifically, the utility function of the tester is assumed to be $U(x)=1-\exp(-x/\gamma)$, where $\gamma$ is the tester's risk tolerance.
 Larger value of $\gamma$ implies that the tester has more risk tolerance to the delivered reliability.
 It can be easily seen that the tester tends to be risk neutral as $\gamma$ goes to infinity.
-Thus, $\gamma=+\infty$ corresponds to the case that the tester is risk neutral.
+In fact, $\gamma=+\infty$ corresponds to the case that the tester is risk neutral.